ronanociosoig/inTune/README.md

 #In Tune
-Mobile Code Challenge - HPS Gesundheitscloud.

 ## Outline

+The app searches the iTunes API and lists out songs, and can play the previews continuously in a playlist.
+Tap on one, and it keeps going.
+In the background too!
+Nice.

-The application takes advantage of the iTunes search API to read song information.
-It parses the response into a table with the cells displaying the artwork, track name, artist name, year of the release, the length in minutes and seconds, and the price.
+The app displays a table with the artwork, track name, artist name, year of the release, the length in minutes and seconds, and the price.

+Selecting the sort option gives options to sort the table according to artist, album, price, length, genre, and year.

-On selecting the cell, it displays a full screen view with the same details as the cell but also the album or collection name.
-A button can open the track in iTunes Music on the iPhone.
+Tap the cell to show more details.
+You can also open the track directly in iTunes Music.

-There is a simple music player at the base of the screen that will play the preview.
-On selecting the detail view, all the results are added to the queue, such that on tapping play, it will continue to play the next in the selection.
+The music player at the base of the screen that will play the preview.

+On selecting the detail view, all the results are added to the music player queue, tap on play and it will continue to play all the previews.

 Next and previous track is supported.

-The application will play music while it is in the background.
+Did I say that the application will play music while it is in the background?
+I did, but it's nice you know.

-Once the user displays the detail screen, the music player will still be visible on returning to the search screen, and has small amount of trasparency so that the items below are still visible.
+On returning to the search screen, the music player will still be visible on top of the results table (with a small touch of blur).

-It supports social sharing with the available options depending on the user's phone configuration of social media.

-The search results screen has a basic level of sorting for price, genre and length.
+You can share the track details from the details screen.
+Useful!

 ## Architecture

 At the root level, the application employs the coordinator pattern to remove the dependency between screens which enables the UI to be updated dynamically.
 In this project each screen is placed in a folder with all the associated files in the same place.

-The presentation layer uses the well-known Model-View-Presenter pattern, giving a clean seperation of concern between the view and parsing of the data.
-This was chosen for its simplicy and testability.
+The presentation layer uses the well-known Model-View-Presenter pattern, giving a clean seperation of concern between the view, state and the data.

 A wireframe structure is used to manage the dependency injection in the view controller and presenter.